replab/replab/sphinx/development/api_documentation_style.rst

 Other points
 ------------

--  Equations: we do not use currently LaTeX formatting.
-(TODO: should we, in the future?)
+-  Equations: we allow the use of LaTeX equations within ``$`` delimitations, as the numpydoc guide stipulates (to be used reasonably since equations will not be interpreted in the REPL).

 -  We use sparingly the reST conventions for italics, bold and monospace, but not for variable names.
 Only package, method, function